 Also, in case you’re concerned, the mail is still being delivered during the coronavirus outbreak, though lawmakers warn that the agency could come under pressure as soon as this summer without help.

 “No evidence from any previous outbreak,” says expert Elizabeth McGraw.

 Elizabeth McGraw, director of the Center for Infectious Disease Dynamics at Pennsylvania State University told NPR that:

 There is no evidence from any previous outbreak that anyone has ever gotten infected from a package…What we know about these viruses is that they don’t last very long on surfaces, and that’s particularly the case for a very porous surface [like cardboard].

-Then there is NBC Nightly News, whose Science Contributor Dr. Joseph Fair was decidedly more cautious.
-During the March 19 broadcast, in an interview with Lester Holt (at minute 18:23 in the Youtube video below), Dr. Fair told viewers that:
+During the NBC Nightly News March 19 broadcast, in an interview with Lester Holt (at minute 18:23 in the Youtube video below), Science Contributor Dr. Joseph Fair advised that:

 “Absolutely we should worry about them being contaminated… If you’re talking about boxes, like from Amazon, we know that 24 hours it can last on a cardboard surface, so at least leave it outside for 24 hours if you can.
 If not, just use maximum precautions once you open it using rubber gloves.
 Cut that box open, take your goods out, take your gloves off, wash your hands again and immediately dispose of the box.

 Dr. VanWingen, a practicing family physician in Grand Rapids, MI, has posted a widely-viewed video that suggests how to wipe down packages and surfaces after grocery shopping, and his methods could be useful for packages as well: